AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 [43], [28].

-*) Here, too, there is an infinite number
+*) There is also an infinite number of

-theoretically (model) "travel".
+theoretically (by model) "travel".
 A critical assessment of similar

 Fig.3.25.
 Conformal spacetime diagram of the complete extension